 If you are concerned about scars from a tummy tuck, don’t hesitate to voice your concerns to Dr. Brucato during your consultation.
 Most patients find that the end results of a tummy tuck are well worth the scarring, but it is your individual choice to make.

 If you are struggling with getting the flatter, more toned stomach area you’ve been working towards, don’t hesitate to contact Dr. Gregory Brucato at 203-431-7644 to schedule your complimentary consultation today.
+You can also submit an online contact form and we will get back to you at our latest convenience.
 We serve patients in Ridgefield, Wilton, and Danbury, Connecticut, and other nearby areas.Contact Us